core-code/MacUpdater-Alfred-Workflow/README.md

 # MacUpdater Alfred Workflow

-Official [MacUpdater](https://www.corecode.io/macupdater/) Pro Alfred Workflow to keep your software effortlessly up-to-date.
-Call `mupdater` to see a list of your outdated software:
+Official [MacUpdater](https://www.corecode.io/macupdater/) Alfred Workflow to keep your software effortlessly up-to-date.

+Run the Keyword (default: `mupdater`) to see a list of outdated software.
+Press <kbd>⏎</kbd> to update.

 ![Alfred search for mupdater](source/images/about/mupdater.png)

-Action any item to start updating it, or the first one to update everything.

 ## Requirements